If you’ve invested in a jogging stroller, you have many happy hours of jogging and baby-bonding ahead of you!

-The quick-release handle is usually located under a fabric fold in the seat of the stroller.
+The quick-release handle is usually located either on the handlebar, or under a fabric fold in the seat of the stroller.
 It’s normally a different color material to that of the seat and can be a solid yellow or red strip or fabric.
 You’d grab this, pulling it upwards, and it should fold the stroller’s frame within a second.

 Fold It and Lock It with the Latch

-Now that the stroller is folded, you want to make sure that it’s secured for easy storage in this position.
+Now that the stroller is folded, make sure that it’s secured for easy storage in this position.
 On the side of the stroller there should be a locking mechanism that will slide over the frame of the stroller.

 All you’d need to do is slide this into place, and it would help to keep the frame locked securely in its folded position.

 Folding a stroller gets easier with time and eventually, you’ll have it down to a fine art.
 While it can be frustrating when it seems like you’re fighting with the stroller to get it folded down, here are some extra tips that could help make the process even easier.